yangzhou6666/testRNN/README.md

 \<Termination Metrics> can be in {CC,GC,SQN,SQP}

-\<Termination Coverage Rate> is expected coverage rate of Termination Metrics
+\<Termination Coverage Rate> is expected coverage rate of Termination Metric

 \<CC threshold> can be in [3,9]